pmean/build-website/text/20/greenland-observational-quote.md

 ---
-title: "In medicine, there is automatic..."
+title: "In medicine, there is automatic"
 author: "Steve Simon"
 source: "New"
 date: "2020-05-23"